polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 Note:

-A normal method is what you access with a "dot".
+A normal method is what you access with the little dot.

 A special method is one that is usually accessed by Python to do something special with an instance of your class.